-I had requested my usual specials: a lower button stance (my upper body is quite long) and less waist suppression (I like slim fitting suits, but I hate suits that give me a female shape by overly emphasizing the hips).
+I had requested my usual "specials": a lower button stance (my upper body is quite long) and less waist suppression (I like slim fitting suits, but I hate suits that give me a female shape by overly emphasizing the hips).
 Other than that I went for a pretty standard suit.
-2 buttons, 2 vents, working buttonholes, cuffed pants (good for tall people) without pleats, slim fit shirts (I ordered 3 - see pic below).
+Two buttons, two vents, working buttonholes, cuffed pants (good for tall people) without pleats, slim fit shirts (I ordered 3 - see pic below).

-The suit came out really well and didn't need any alterations.
+The suit came out well and didn't need any alterations.
 The fabric is indeed a great one.
 It's soft to the touch and has a very subtle sheen to it.
-You can definitely feel and see the difference between a Reda fabric and the Indochino fabrics used for their Essential suits.
+You can feel and see the difference between a Reda fabric and the Indochino fabrics used for their Essential suits.
 By comparison, my Essential Grey Suit's fabric (which is still one of my favourites) feels coarse and rough.
-It's not so easy to show the pattern in the pictures, but it's a really nice and subtle plaid, quite dark and appears solid from the distance or in low lights.
+It's not so easy to show the pattern in the pictures, but it's a nice and subtle plaid, quite dark and appears solid from the distance or in low lights.

 |Indochino Vincero Charcoal Plaid Suit|

 I noticed a couple of improvements to Indochino's suit construction (I am not sure now if these are unique to the Vincero Collection).
-For example the way the pant's cuffs are done is not as flimsy as before and also the inside part of the pants on the level of the waist is reinforced.
+For example, the way the pant's cuffs are done is not as flimsy as before and also the inside part of the pants on the level of the waist is reinforced.

 |Cashmere scarf, striped shirt, light blue gingham shirt, red & blue tattersall shirt|

 Overall, a purchase I am very happy with.
 Not one of the most affordable suits in Indochino's lineup, but certainly the Vincero collection shines when it comes to fabric quality and high-quality appeal.
 If you can afford to spend 200$ more on your next purchase or there is a great coupon around, I'd say it's well worth it if you got your fit down.
-However, if you are buying your first suit or you are just building your wardrobe, there is not really a need to go for the Vincero line.
+However, if you are buying your first suit or you are just building your wardrobe, there is not a need to go for the Vincero line.